Jesse Winker Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Cardinals pitching staff ranks 11th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in MLB.

-- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (5.33).
+- The Cardinals' 5.23 team ERA ranks 22nd among all MLB pitching staffs.

-- The Cardinals rank 11th in baseball in home runs given up (six total, one per game).
+- Cardinals pitchers combine to rank 12th in baseball in home runs surrendered (seven total, one per game).

-- Flaherty (1-0) makes the start for the Cardinals, his second of the season.
+- Montgomery (1-0) makes the start for the Cardinals, his second of the season.

-- In his last appearance on Saturday, the right-hander threw five scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- In his most recent time out on Sunday, the left-hander tossed five innings against the Toronto Blue Jays, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.